 Students interested in the strategy capstone will indicate their first three choices for the firm to be studied, selecting companies that are not on list of ineligible firms provided.
 When choosing firms, it can be helpful to think first in terms of industry sectors that you find most interesting (and perhaps may be pursuing a career in) and then identify major players.
-A proposal describing your choice of industry is to accompany your application.
 A list of industries can be found at https://goo.gl/aUcwmN.